cristianrpop/Case-Study--Cyclist-Bike-Share-Company/README.md

 I am using the "ROCCC" framework
 * Reliable - taking into account the data has been provided by Google for this case study I'll assume that the data is reliable.
 Also the data looks to come from a real bike-share operator.
 (Cyclist is a fictional company so data has been sourced from 'divvy' operator)
 * Original - first-party data, no issues
-* Comprehensive - I have found historical trip data for a considerable length of time and the files contain all critical information needed to answer my questions and find a solution to my business task
+* Comprehensive - I have found historical trip data for a considerable length of time and the files contain all critical information needed to answer my questions and find a solution to my business task.
+However it would be useful to also have the prices of each ride for more complex analysis.
 * Current - I have access to the last 12 months of trip data
 * Cited - n/a